Sardar Anjum

 Sardar Anjum (1941 – 10 July 2015) was an Indian poet (Shayar and philosopher.

 He is the author of 25 books, and many audio cassettes/records of his poems.
 He had served Panjab University as Head of Urdu Department and has been Chancellor's nominee at Punjabi University Patiala.
-His feature film, Karzdar is a venture to bring the two countries, India and Pakistan closer in bonds.
+His feature film, Karzdar is a venture to bring the two countries, India and Pakistan together in bonds.
 He died on 10 July 2015 at Panchkula, Haryana.